LukeTheoJohnson/github-profile-widget/README.md

 ## How it works

-- Zero dependencies — pure Python standard library (`urllib`, `json`, `pathlib`)
+- Python standard library (`urllib`, `json`, `pathlib`) with no external dependencies
-- No API keys or secrets required — uses the built-in `GITHUB_TOKEN` provided by Actions
+- Uses the built-in `GITHUB_TOKEN` provided by Actions.
-- Generates a single SVG with CSS entrance animations gated behind `prefers-reduced-motion`
+- Generates a single SVG with CSS entrance
 - The workflow handles push races with a fetch-reset-retry loop